Utilities

 Static compiler

-This tool compiles an experiment into a ELF file.
-It is primarily used to prepare binaries for the default experiment loaded in non-volatile storage of the core device.
+Compiles an experiment into a ELF file (or a TAR file if the experiment involves subkernels).
+It is primarily used to prepare binaries for the startup and idle kernels, loaded in non-volatile storage of the core device.
 Experiments compiled with this tool are not allowed to use RPCs, and their run entry point must be a kernel.

 Flash storage image generator